-The existence of effective public sector backstop mechanisms and sufficient clarity around their use could provide confidence to existing and prospective creditors that the G-SIB in resolution is capable of meeting its liabilities as they fall due, thereby reducing the ultimate need to rely on the public sector backstop.
+The existence of effective public sector backstop mechanisms could provide confidence to existing and prospective creditors that the G-SIB in resolution is capable of meeting its liabilities as they fall due, thereby reducing the ultimate need to rely on the public sector backstop.
 Unless designed appropriately, however, any availability and provision of temporary liquidity from the public sector to support an orderly G-SIB resolution could also pose certain moral hazard risks.

-Notwithstanding the development of both resolution regimes and the TLAC standard, which may contribute to a reduction in the moral hazard risk posed by G-SIBs, the availability and provision of temporary liquidity support from the public sector could engender a variety of moral hazard risks including but not limited to: (1) reducing incentives for a G-SIB to transact with private sector counterparties on market terms; (2) compromising a G-SIB's liquidity and risk management practices by weakening its incentives to hold sufficient liquid assets to protect against prolonged severe stress; and (3) creating competitive distortions relative to firms that are not making use of public sector liquidity.
+The availability and provision of temporary liquidity support from the public sector could engender a variety of moral hazard risks including but not limited to: (1) reducing incentives for a G-SIB to transact with private sector counterparties on market terms; (2) compromising a G-SIB's liquidity and risk management practices by weakening its incentives to hold sufficient liquid assets to protect against prolonged severe stress; and (3) creating competitive distortions relative to firms that are not making use of public sector liquidity.
 The specific moral hazard risks that materialise in a G-SIB resolution will depend on the resolution scenario and will vary by jurisdiction.